Shop Subscribe

 DIY Classroom Task Management Tips and Tricks

 Seasoned teachers and newbies alike have an arsenal of tips and tricks to help manage their many classroom tasks throughout the day.
-These teacher favorite ideas are a starting point for practicing more effective classroom management.
+These teacher-favorite ideas are a starting point for practicing more effective classroom management.
 A DIY classroom management plan might be the right fit for you and your students — so check out the ideas below to get inspired and start brainstorming.

 5 Tips for Improved Transition Time & Classroom Management

-Classroom management requires effort and communication, but can make every school day more effective and efficient.
+Classroom management requires effort and communication but can make every school day more effective and efficient.
 It might take some time to find the right classroom management method for your group of learners, but these DIY and affordable options might be a great place to start:

 Student Magnet Board

 Use a simple magnetic board and numbered magnets to keep track of students all day.
 At the beginning of the school year, assign each student a number.
-Label the magnet board with places students can go, such as the restroom, library and computer lab.
+Label the magnet board with places students can go, such as the restroom, library, and computer lab.
 Any time a student leaves the room, move their magnet to the correct location.
-Not only will you know where your kids are at a glance, this also helps prevent multiple kids asking to go to the restroom – they can see that someone is already in there.
+Not only will you know where your kids are at a glance, this also helps prevent multiple kids from asking to go to the restroom – they can see that someone is already in there.

 Shop: Magnetic Boards